-that the following items should be included in the preliminary agenda for WRC-18:
+that the following items should be included in the agenda for WRC-19:

 ...

 Reasons: To modify the agenda for WRC-19 by adding a new item.

 ADD USA/6A24/2

 2.XX To develop regulatory means and associated conditions that would provide for the operation of earth stations on aircraft in the FSS in the frequency band 12.75-13.25 GHz (Earth-to-space) in accordance with Resolution [USA-A10-ESOA] (WRC-15).